 86box.cfg by default.

 mac directive of its respective configuration file section.
-Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be the card manufacturer’s OUI, such as 00:E0:4C for Realtek.
+Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be an Organizationally Unique Identifier belonging to the manufacturer, such as

 [Realtek RTL8029AS] mac = 35:f4:c2

 SLiRP port forwarding